WebFiori/docs/ui-package.md

 </html>
 ```
 ### Building More Complex DOM
-To add more elements to the body of the document, the class <a href="https://webfiori.com/docs/webfiori/ui/HTMLNode">HMLNode</a> can be used to do that.
+To add more elements to the body of the document, the class [`HMLNode`](https://webfiori.com/docs/webfiori/ui/HTMLNode) can be used.
 It simply can be used to create any type of HTML element.
-The developer even can extend the class to create his own custom UI components.
-The library has already some pre-made components which are used in the next code sample.
-A list of the components can be found <a href="https://webfiori.com/docs/webfiori/ui">here</a>.
-The following code shows a code which is used to create a basic login form.
+The developer can extend this class to create his own custom UI components.
+The library has already a set of pre-made components which are used in the next code sample.
+A list of the classes which represents the components can be found [here](https://webfiori.com/docs/webfiori/ui).
+The following code shows how to create a basic login form.

 ``` php